mauro-mendes/VL53L3CX/README.md

 ![Raspberry Pi 5](https://img.shields.io/badge/RPi-5-green)

-This project demonstrates how to use the STMicroelectronics VL53L3CX Time-of-Flight sensor with a Raspberry Pi, including a ready-to-use Python subscriber for real-time data processing.
+This project demonstrates how to use the STMicroelectronics VL53L3CX Time-of-Flight sensor with a Raspberry Pi 5, including a ready-to-use Python subscriber for real-time data processing.

 ---